docwarems/score-rent/aws-serverless.md

 # AWS Lambda using the Serverless framework

+## Resetup

-## Resetup after 6 months
+### After 6 months

 After 6 months of not using score-rent, I tested AWS and Serverless Logins and Deployment.
 The "serverless" command was no longer existing - a "npm i serverless -g" brought it back. "serverless info" showed that setup and credentials were still existing.
 I successfully removed the app using "serverless remove". "serverless deploy" brought it back.
 However, I decided to finanally remove the app using "serverless remove" because currently the Score-Rent development und usage is paused.

-Another 3 months later I tried again
+### Another 3 months later I tried again

 - "serverless info": error "ServerlessError2: Stack with id serverless-score-rent-dev does not exist"
 - "serverless deploy" ok
 - Score Rent accessible; Login OK
 - serverless.com login OK

+### Update 02.11.2025

+- MongoDB cluster unpaused
+- serverless deploy OK
+- app working in browser
+- scan function doesn't work (at least not in mobile Chrome; can't remember if it worked last time)
+- serverless remove OK
+  - in AWS Console you still see resources coming from the serverless deployment (unsure however, how cost relevant they are).
+What I deleted manually was
+    - s3 bucket
+  - no VPC resources in Frankfurt (but in other regions; as seen last time when I wanted to remove everything because free plan was expiring)
+  - no costs expected on "Billing and cost management"

 ## MongoDB connection